Polar Cruises & Expeditions

 Explore With Experts

 Expedition cruising is defined not only by where you travel—but with whom.
-Each voyage is accompanied by a team of hand-selected experts: glaciologists, ornithologists, marine biologists, polar historians, and local guides whose life work has been dedicated to understanding these remote corners of the world.
+Each voyage is led by a team of hand-selected experts: glaciologists, ornithologists, marine biologists, polar historians, and local guides whose life work has been dedicated to understanding these remote corners of the world.

 They lead excursions, deliver lectures, and bring scientific insight to every sighting—from the patterns in an iceberg to the behavior of a seal colony.
 It’s a masterclass in exploration, where learning is constant and discovery, inevitable.